Seasonal Fundraising Ideas: Holiday Donation Drives, Thanksgiving, Christmas & More

 9. Online giving campaign

 Year-end donation appeal.
-30% of annual giving happens in December.
+The holiday season captures the largest single share of annual nonprofit revenue.
+Run a fundraising auction entirely online alongside your giving campaign to maximize results.
 End-of-year giving guide has 50 email subject lines and 5 copy-paste templates.

 Giving Tuesday and year-end giving